Sustainable through Sweden: 20 stops in Småland & Öland

 For anyone who loves vegan and gluten-free treats and can't get enough of Swedish design at IKEA, we recommend the lovingly decorated Muff Café.

 The owner personally prepares many of the delicacies on offer at the counter.
-We love discovering the countries we travel to through their flavors and in this café you can get a first taste of Sweden with local ingredients and herbs.
-We ate our way through the menu and can really recommend all of the dishes on the small menu.
-We were able to romp around in the garden with our son and felt very welcome here.
-The 207 positive Google reviews were right - be sure to make a little detour here.
+We love discovering the countries we travel to through their flavors, and in this café, you can get a first taste of Sweden with regional ingredients and herbs.
+We ate our way through the menu and can truly recommend all the dishes on the small menu.
+We were able to play in the garden with our son and felt very welcome.
+The 207 positive Google reviews were right—be sure to stop by.

 4. Bilkyrkogården Kyrkö Mosse – the car cemetery

-With our little car fan on board, we of course had to visit the Bilkyrkogården Kyrkö Mosse car cemetery.
-This was once a scrapyard that Åke Danielsson operated from 1940 to 1991 and then left.
-But the vehicles remained.
+With our little car enthusiast on board, we naturally had to visit the Bilkyrkogården Kyrkö Mosse car cemetery.
+It was once a scrapyard that Åke Danielsson operated from 1940 to 1991 and then abandoned.
+But the vehicles remain.

 Today, nature is literally reclaiming everything here.
-Plants, even trees, are growing out of old, moss-covered vehicles.
-We took a break, transported ourselves to another time and imagined what the vehicles once looked like.
+Plants, even trees, grow out of old, moss-covered vehicles.
+We took a break, transported ourselves back in time, and imagined what the vehicles once looked like.

-During a walk in the forest, with the sun shining through the trees, we captured some wonderful images and thoroughly enjoyed our time.
+During a walk in the woods, with sunbeams filtering through the trees, we captured some wonderful shots and thoroughly enjoyed our time.
 Our little man was able to get into almost any vehicle and didn't want to leave.

-It's a shame that there is so much junk in nature - but it's also fascinating to see how nature reclaims its habitat.
+It's a shame that there is so much junk in nature - but it's also fascinating to see how nature is reclaiming its habitat.

 5. Getnö - Lake Åsnen Resort

-One of our highlights was the Lake Åsnen Resort in Åsnen National Park.
-Although we have been to northern Småland several times, this was the first time we discovered this beautiful place.
+One of our highlights was Lake Åsnen Resort in Åsnen National Park.
+Although we've been to northern Småland several times, this was our first time discovering this beautiful place.

-The owner Ingrid, who is the second generation to run the park, loves and knows every stone here.
+The owner, Ingrid, the second generation to run the park, loves it and knows every stone.
 She sees at least one moose every week on her daily forays through the national park.
-We learned that there is a female moose on almost every island and that the bull moose swim to the islands to mate.
+We learned that a female moose lives on almost every island, and that the bull moose swim to the islands to mate.
 Maybe you'll be lucky and spot a swimming moose?

-Here we felt like we were experiencing a piece of Canada in the middle of Sweden.
-It felt so far away from home, but it was only a day's journey away!
+Here, we felt like we were experiencing a piece of Canada in the middle of Sweden.
+It felt so far away from home, even though it was only a day's journey away!

-All around us there were lakes, small red romantic houses and unique nature.
-If you imagine Sweden by the lake, then that's exactly what it is.
-You can find such places all over Sweden, but here you drive around a corner every minute and have to exclaim out loud: "Oh, how beautiful!"
+All around us were lakes, small, romantic red houses, and unique nature.
+If you imagine Sweden by the lake, that's exactly what it is.
+You can find places like that all over Sweden, but here, every minute you drive around a bend and have to exclaim, "Oh, how beautiful!"

 We stayed in this wonderfully equipped house: